JesusASmx/HopeEXP-2026/README.md

 ### What I did?
 My initial approach was **finetunning Qwen 3.5 (4B)**, using a carefully designed custom prompt, for all three tasks.
 However, although results on 2nd, 3rd, 4th and 5th task were good (one different instance for each task), the first task was a very standard classification task, and a 2019-model RoBERTa brought by far the best results.

-MOREOVER, multitasking was a blatant disaster: I whitnessed amused how Qwen 3.5 (4B) shattered all the previous conceptions about multitasking on traditional models and small deep neural networks, and was unnable to surpass the 0.4 score thresshold on each task (we are still far from AGI).
+MOREOVER, multitasking, an approach proven successful on previous shared tasks, was a blatant disaster: I whitnessed amused how Qwen 3.5 (4B) shattered all the previous conceptions about multitasking on traditional models and small deep neural networks, and was unnable to surpass the 0.4 score thresshold on each task (we are still far from AGI).

 #### Tech details:
 **For RoBERTa:**